 Thank you all my dear readers for your love and support, as I know I couldn’t do it without you!!

 - 70 grams (2.5 oz) butter, at room temperature

 - ½ cup honey-tahini

 - 1 cup (220 grams – 7.75 oz) brown sugar

 - 2 cups self raising flour

 - ½ tsp salt

-Bake for 45 minutes to 1 hour, depending on your oven, or until a toothpick inserted in the middle comes out clean.
+- Bake for 45 minutes to 1 hour, depending on your oven, or until a knife inserted in the middle comes out clean.

 Kopiaste and Kali Orexi!!